Ber-g/severance-text-processor/README.md

-# Fireworks Letter Game
+# Severance Text Processor

 ## Overview

-Fireworks Letter Game is an interactive Pygame application where users can collect letters that float around the screen and drop them into a trash can.
+Severance Text Processor Letter Game is an interactive Pygame application where users can collect letters that float around the screen and drop them into a trash can.
 The game features a dynamic and engaging interface with animations and collision detection.

 ## Features